metosin/reitit/doc/ring/route_data_validation.md

 ### Pushing the data to the endpoints

-Ability to define (and reuse) route-data in sub-paths is a powerful feature, but having data scattered all around might be harder to reason about.
-There is always an option to push all data to the endpoints.
+Ability to define (and reuse) route-data in mid-paths is a powerful feature, but having data defined all around might be harder to reason about.
+There is always an option to define all data at the endpoints.

 ```clj
 (def app